danielryvero/melanies_smoothies/README.md

 [Customize your Smoothie](https://melaniessmoothies-danielryvero.streamlit.app/): This app uses a database in Snowflake to store orders for Smoothies and gives nutritional information about them.

-[Pending Smoothies Orders](https://melaniessmoothies-pending.streamlit.app/): This app marks the orders submitted in the [Customize your Smoothie](https://melaniessmoothies-danielryvero.streamlit.app/) as filled and removes from the pending orders table.
+[Pending Smoothies Orders](https://melaniessmoothies-pending.streamlit.app/): This app marks the orders submitted in the [Customize your Smoothie](https://melaniessmoothies-danielryvero.streamlit.app/) as filled and removes them from the pending orders table.